KassemKallas/WIFS2022-RoSe-DNNWatermarking/README.md

 This repository consists of the tensforflow implementation for our WIFS 2022 paper RoSe: A RObust and SEcure Black-Box DNN Watermarking available at: https://arxiv.org/abs/2206.11024

-This notebook has been tested on google Colab and on local and remote GPUs
+This notebook has been tested on google Colab and on local and remote GPUs.

 ### Requirements
 tensorflow